 Breast Cancer – Past and Present

 Breast cancer is the second most common cancer in women.
 A few years back, the mortality rate was very high due to this disease.
-Even though mortality is declining, the diagnosis still poses a huge threat for the affected women.
+Even though mortality is declining, the diagnosis still poses a huge threat to the affected women.

 Breast cancer surgery, which often includes reconstructive procedures, can help restore a satisfactory body image.
 The decision on the type of surgery is always made together with the patient.
 And it should focus on her psychosocial needs.